Jean-Pierre de Charitte: Interim governor of Saint-Domingue (1705–1707)

 Charles Auger, governor of Saint-Domingue, died in Léogâne on 13 October 1705.

 Charite took over as interim governor.

 In 1706, despite France and Spain being at war, the French and Spanish on Santo Domingo were coexisting peacefully.

 The minister wrote to Charitte telling him to stop the trade with the Spanish using small Dutch ships from Curaçao.

 The success of d'Iberville and Chavagnac in their raid on Saint Kitts and Nevis might cause the English to attack, and Charitte should take all measures needed to prepare to resist them.

 At this time Charitte was having difficulty dealing with disturbances in the colony that had followed the death of Auger.

 Charitte had an impetuous nature, and was involved in some commercial frauds, which resulted in complaints against him.

 D'Iberville arrived at Léogane and found the buccaneers there willing to attack Jamaica, but died in Havana in July 1706 before being able to execute this plan.

 Chavitte limited himself with some measures to protect the coast of Saint-Domingue from English corsairs.

 He also encouraged the buccaneers to attack the English.

 In 1706 he entrusted the 20-year-old privateer Pierre Morpain with command of the Intrépide.

 He was later involved in a dispute with Pierre Morpain and his buccaneers when he seized a frigate captured by Morpain and resold it at a huge profit.

 François-Joseph, comte de Choiseul-Beaupré was named governor on 1 August 1706, and was received by the council of Le Cap on 28 December 1707.

 Choiseuil fell out with the ordonnateur Jean-Jacques Mithon de Senneville over a decision over valuation of currencies then being used on the island, which had to be referred to the minister for resolution.

 He also quarreled with Charitte, who complained to the minister.

 Choiseuil probably would have been recalled if it were not for his relations at court.

 Interim governor of Saint-Domingue (1711–1712)

 On 22 September 1710 Choisel was recalled and Laurent de Valernod was appointed interim governor.

 He was received at Le Cap on 7 February 1711.

 He died in Petit-Goâve on 24 May 1711, and Charite again became interim governor of Saint-Domingue.

 On 1 September 1711 Charite was named governor of Martinique.

 He refused the governorship of Martinique so he could oversee his plantations in Saint-Domingue.

-On 1 September 1711 Nicolas de Gabaret (1641–1712) was named governor of Saint-Domingue in place of Choiseul, but he did not take up the offer and died in Martinique in 25 June 1712.
+On 1 September 1711 Nicolas de Gabaret (1641–1712) was named governor of Saint-Domingue in place of Choiseul, but he did not take up the offer and died in Martinique on 25 June 1712.

 Then Paul-François de La Grange d'Arquien was named interim governor on 18 June 1712 and was received by the council of Le Cap on 29 August 1712.